chromice/ae/README.md

 It requires PHP version 5.3 or higher, and a recent version of MySQL and Apache with mod_rewrite.

+**Please note**: This documentation covers only the basics.
+I would advise you to read the source code, because this is the best way to familiarise yourself with the API.
+And in case you miss the software licence at the bottom, *I bare absolutely no responsibility for any bugs I haven't yet squashed*.

 - [Acknowledgments](#acknowledgments)
 - [Getting started](#getting-started)
 - [Core](#core)